commerceblock/mercury/doc/merc_blind.md

 3. The SE then generates a private key: `s1` (the SE private key share), calculates the corresponding public key and sends it to Owner 1: `S1 = s1.G`
 4. Both SE and Owner 1 then multiply the public keys they receive by their own private key shares to obtain the same shared public key `P` (which corresponds to a shared private key of `p = o1*s1`): `P = o1.(s1.G) = s1.(o1.G)`

-> The above key sharing scheme is the same as that used in the 2P ECDSA protocols.
+> The above key sharing scheme is the same as that used in the 2P ECDSA protocol.
 The key generation routines of these existing 2P ECDSA implementations can be used in place of the above steps (which include additional verification and proof steps).

 7. Owner 1 then pays a specified value of bitcoin to an address derived from the shared public key (`P`) generating the statecoin UTXO (`Tx0`).
 8. Owner 1 then creates a *backup transaction* (`Tx1`) that pays the `P` output of `Tx0` to an address derived from `O1`, and sets the `nLocktime` to the initial future block height `h0` (where `h0 = cheight + hinit`, `cheight` is the current Bitcoin block height and `hinit` is the specified initial locktime).
-9. SE receives `Tx1` and `C1` from Owner 1 and verifies the `nLocktime` field.
+9. SE receives `Tx1` and `O1` from Owner 1 and verifies the `nLocktime` field.
 Owner 1 and the SE then sign `Tx1` with shared key (`P`) via 2P ECDSA (see below), which Owner 1 then saves.
-11. The SE then adds the public key `C1` to the leaf of the sparse merkle tree (SMT) at position TxID of `Tx0`.
+11. The SE then adds the public key `O1` to the leaf of the sparse merkle tree (SMT) at position TxID of `Tx0`.
 The root of the SMT is then attested to Bitcoin via the Mainstay protocol in slot `slot_id`.

 ### Transfer